MarkusBordihn/BOs-Easy-NPC/.github/ISSUE_TEMPLATE/crash_report.md

 diagnose and resolve the issue faster.
 Without the necessary logs, there might not be much we can do to help.

+**Minecraft and Mod version** 🐞
+The used Minecraft and Mod version.

 **Description of the crash** 💥
 A clear and concise description of what happened when the crash occurred.